V-isha-L/Simon-Game/README.md

-# Simon-Game that i have created fro practice
+# Simon-Game that i have created for practice